n0raitor/dfir-installer/README.md

 If you run into a bug or some issues, I am happy to support you or fix those issues.

+For Faild Packaged installes, please create an issue and submit the Log files in your cloned dfir-installer root directory.

 ## Supported Tools
 See file: *list-of-tools.txt*